-The company commits to adopt a lifecycle approach throughout the project development and operational phases of its operations.
+The company commits to adopt a lifecycle approach to ensure it manages EESG issues throughout the entire project lifecycle, from exploration to post-closure.

 - a.
-Formalised its commitment, that is endorsed by senior management, to adopt a lifecycle approach throughout the project development and operational phases of its operations? - b.
+Formalised its commitment, that is endorsed by senior management, to adopt a lifecycle approach to ensure it manages EESG issues throughout the entire project lifecycle, from exploration to post-closure? - b.
 Assigned senior management or board-level responsibilities and accountability for carrying out this commitment? - c.
 Committed financial and staffing resources to implement this commitment?